-Soothing, relaxing, connecting with nature…these are some of the attributes many find in the activity of bird watching.
-It’s a growing hobby worldwide, and here in Aruba with some 236 registered species of birds locals and visitors to our island are captivated with “birding” opportunities.
-Aruba’s semi-arid climate, diverse flora and fauna, and unique landscapes of beaches, reefs, mangroves, marshes, rolling countryside, and lushly landscaped resorts are havens for species that take up permanent residence, as well as those species just passing through for rest and refueling before journeying on to North or South America.
+Soothing, relaxing, connecting with nature…these are some of the attributes many find in the activity of birdwatching.
+It’s a growing hobby worldwide, and here in Aruba, with some 236 registered species of birds, locals and visitors to our island are captivated by birding opportunities.
+Aruba’s beaches, reefs, mangrove areas, marshes, rolling countryside, and lushly landscaped resorts are havens for bird species that take up permanent residence here, as well as those species just passing through for rest and refueling before journeying on to North or South America.

-In 2010, Aruba Birdlife Conservation was officially established with the aim of protecting the biodiversity in general, and birds in and around Aruba, in particular.
+In 2010, Aruba Birdlife Conservation was officially established with the aim of protecting the island's biodiversity in general, and birds in and around Aruba in particular.
 The foundation is working towards official protection status for several areas of the island inhabited by birds, as well as areas frequented by birds for feeding and breeding.
-This year, the foundation launched its new Aruba Birdlife Conservation Website where information can be found on bird watching and conservation on Aruba.
+The foundation's website provides information on birdwatching and conservation on Aruba.

-Last year, Aruba's beloved Shoko Owl (athene cunicularia arubenis), a beautiful and rare species of owls, was declared to be our national symbol.
-The government added the bird as the fifth national symbol along with our flag, coat of arms, national anthem, and the official Aruba logo.
-This burrowing owl is only found in Aruba, and those lucky enough to spot these cute creatures will likely see them during the early morning and early evening hours bobbing, weaving, and winking on the doorstep to homes dug in the ground.
+Aruba's beloved shoko (Athene cunicularia arubensis), a beautiful and rare burrowing owl species, has been declared a national symbol.
+The government added the bird as Aruba's fifth national symbol, along with our flag, coat of arms, national anthem, and the official Aruba logo.
+This burrowing owl is only found in Aruba, and those lucky enough to spot these cute creatures will likely see them during the early-morning and early-evening hours, bobbing, weaving, and winking at the doorsteps of their burrows dug in the ground.